defactor-com/documentation/docs/back-end-api/erc20CollateralToken/restful.md

  ```

-The variable is missing in the request body.
+The variable is missing in the request body:

 ``` json
 {